 Children as competent

 All children are competent and capable.
 The goal is to help children realize their potential by supporting the continued development of competence.
-Guidance strategies utilized at LBCDLS entail supporting children's abilities to problem-solve as independently as possible according to their abilities and developmental levels.
-A fundamental component of the philosophy of LBCDLS is that children should never be demeaned or discouraged; instead children should be encouraged to become effective decision-makers.
+Guidance strategies utilized at LBCDLP entail supporting children's abilities to problem-solve as independently as possible according to their abilities and developmental levels.
+A fundamental component of the philosophy of LBCDLP is that children should never be demeaned or discouraged; instead children should be encouraged to become effective decision-makers.
 In addition, children should be given the means to represent their developing theories about the world in many different formats.
 These formats may include, but are not limited to, dramatic play, art, writing, storytelling, block play, manipulative play, sand and water play, music, and movement.

 Children with special rights

 All children from any cultural or ethnic background, whatever social or economic status, and with or without disabilities have a right to the best possible care and education.
-LBCDLS endeavors to promote the greatest possible diversity in the groups of children served.
+LBCDLP endeavors to promote the greatest possible diversity in the groups of children served.
 The importance of community: Relationships are the essence of education.
 Each person in the community has a responsibility to engage with and contribute to the efforts of the group as a whole.
-The LBCDLS community consists of children, families, staff, students, and university faculty.
+The LBCDLP community consists of children, families, staff, students, and university faculty.
 All play a key role in role in creating a sense of connectedness.

 Consistency and continuity of care

 Continuity and predictability are key ingredients for successful development of young children.
-LBCDLS strives to maintain consistency and continuity in care for young children.
+LBCDLP strives to maintain consistency and continuity in care for young children.
 To accomplish this, multi-age grouping is utilized so that children remain with the same caregiver for multiple years.

 Environment as co-teacher